 The linked ESD PFML Localization Test Flow Chart is for illustration purposes only.
 Please contact ESD for specific information and eligibility rules.
 If you are localized in a state other than the state of Washington and your home location/state has a paid leave program, you may be eligible for benefits through the associated program.
 As of January 2023 the following jurisdiction also have paid leave programs: California, Colorado, Connecticut, Delaware, Hawaii, Maryland, Massachusetts, New Jersey, New York, Oregon, Puerto Rico, Rhode Island, and Washington, DC.

-PFML qualifying events are typically up to 12 weeks of paid leave.
-If workers experience multiple qualifying events in a given year, they may be eligible to receive up to 16 weeks, or up to 18 weeks if the employee experiences a serious health condition during a pregnancy that results in incapacity.
+Typically, up to 12 weeks of paid leave.
+If workers experience multiple events in a given year, they may be eligible to receive up to 16 weeks, or up to 18 weeks if the employee experiences a serious health condition with a pregnancy that results in incapacity.

 Benefits are noted to be a percentage of the employee’s average weekly pay.
-The benefit wage replacement is up to 90% of the employee’s weekly wage with a minimum of $100 per week and a maximum of $1,647 per week.
-Calculate your benefits with ESD HERE.
+The benefit wage replacement is up to 90% of weekly wage with a minimum of $100 per week and a maximum of $1,647 per week.
+Calculate your benefits with ESD here: estimate your weekly pay.

-PFML is a statewide program and does not replace Federal Family Medical Leave Act (FMLA).
+PFML is a statewide program and does not replace the Federal Family Medical Leave Act (FMLA).

 Supplemental Benefits